Why Do I Have a Sharp Shooting Pain in My Leg Like an Electric Shock?

 Radiofrequency Ablation

-This minimally invasive procedure blocks pain signals from irritated spinal nerves.
+A minimally invasive procedure that blocks pain signals from irritated spinal nerves.

 Surgery

-Surgery removes severe nerve compression when conservative treatments fail to provide relief.
+Removes severe nerve compression when conservative treatments do not provide enough relief.

 Diabetes Management

-Proper blood sugar control slows nerve damage and reduces diabetic nerve pain symptoms.
+Controlling blood sugar levels helps slow nerve damage and reduce diabetic nerve pain symptoms.

 Vitamin Supplements